mau0414/mau0414/README.md

 ### Web Development
 - JavaScript more than 2 years of experience
 - FrontEnd development with React
-- BackEnd development of API Rest with Nodejs and MySQL
+- BackEnd development of API Rest with Nodejs, Spring Boot and MySQL

 ### Other tecnologies
+- Clojure: 1 year of experience
 - C and C++: more than 2 years of experience

 ---